Becoming A Vocational Expert

 - Transferrable skills analysis and SSA regulatory requirements for transferability of work skills

-- Up-to-date knowledge of, and experience with, industrial and occupational trends and local labor market conditions
+- Up-to-date knowledge of, and current experience with, industrial and occupational trends and local labor market conditions

-- Current and extensive experience in counseling and job placement of people with disabilities
+- Current and extensive experience obtained from being actively engaged as a principal, employee or private consultant in counseling and the actual job placement of adult handicapped people

-- Knowledge of, and experience using, vocational reference sources, including:
+- Current knowledge and use of a variety of vocational reference sources, including:

 You will provide evidence by answering questions posed by the ALJ and the claimant or the claimant’s representative.
 Questions will typically be framed based on hypothetical findings of age, education, work experience, and functional limitations.
 You may answer questions about issues that could be decision in a case, such as whether a claimant could still do his or her previous work given hypothetical findings about functional limitations an ALJ will provide you.
 You should never comment on medical matters, such as what you believe the medical evidence indicates about the claimant’s diagnosis or the functional limitations caused by the claimant’s impairment(s) (SSA’s term for medical conditions), or whether you believe the claimant is disabled.